it-projects-llc/website-addons/website_event_attendee_fields/readme/DESCRIPTION.md

-By default `website_event` module asks only three fields to fill about attendees (name, email, phone).
+By default `website_event` module asks only three fields to fill about attendees info: name, email, phone.
 This module allows to customize any set of fields.

 Also,

-* if total bootstrap width of field columns is more that 12

-  - hides Header at Attendee form
-  - shows field name above each input

 * If user is authenticated: